Keswick, Cumbria: 18th and 19th centuries: beginnings of tourism

 The construction of the railways in the mid-19th century made the Lake District, and Keswick in particular, more accessible to visitors of modest means.
 The original impetus for building the Cockermouth, Keswick and Penrith Railway (CKP) line came from heavy industry: the new Bessemer process of steelmaking brought a great demand for the rich iron ore from west Cumberland and the coking coal from Durham on the east side of the country.
 The CKP was built to enable ore and coal to be brought together at steel foundries in both counties.
-The line opened for goods traffic in 1864, and the following year it began to carry passengers.
+The line opened for goods traffic in 1864 and it began to carry passengers in the following year.
 Fares varied, but holidaymakers could buy excursion tickets at discounted prices, such as six shillings for the 170 mi return journey from Preston to Keswick.

 In addition to its growing importance as a tourist centre, Keswick developed a reputation for its manufacture of pencils during the 19th century.
 It had begun on a modest scale in about 1792, as a cottage industry, using graphite mined locally.
 This developed on more industrial lines in factories purpose-built by several companies.
 Pencil making was the town's most important manufacturing industry by the mid-19th century, textiles and leather goods having declined.

-The Moot Hall was rebuilt in 1813, and the lower floor was used as a market house on Saturdays.
+The Moot Hall was rebuilt in 1813 and the lower floor was used as a market house on Saturdays.
 Coal gas was supplied by a gas works from 1846; the Keswick library opened in 1849; a water works began operation in 1856; and Keswick police station opened in 1857.
-The local weekly newspaper, The Keswick Reminder was founded in 1896, and in 2019 continues to be published every Friday.
+The local weekly newspaper, The Keswick Reminder was founded in 1896 and continues to be published every Friday.
 In an article in The Observer in 1978, Christopher Brasher wrote that as long as the Reminder flourishes, "there will be one corner of these islands that is forever England."